Skip to content

 Scheduling

 Jobs run manually by default.
-Adding a schedule turns a job into a recurring pipeline — run nightly, hourly, whatever cron expression fits.
+Adding a schedule turns a job into a recurring pipeline that fires on any cron expression.

 For the job definition itself, see Defining jobs.
 For runs, see Runs & debugging.